davdar/maam/writeup/paper.markdown

 Our implementation is suitable for prototyping and exploring the design space of static analyzers.
 Our analyzer supports exponentially more compositions of analysis features than any current analyzer.
-For example, our implementation is the first which can combine arbitrary choices in call-site, object and flow sensitivities.
-Furthermore, the user can choose different flow sensitivities for each component of the state space.
+For example, our implementation is the first which can combine arbitrary choices in call-site, object, path and flow sensitivities.
+Furthermore, the user can choose different path and flow sensitivities for each component of the state space.

-Our implementation `{\tt maam}`{.raw} supports command-line flags for garbage collection, mCFA, call-site sensitivity, object sensitivity, and path and flow sensitivities.
+Our implementation `{\tt maam}`{.raw} supports command-line flags for garbage collection, mCFA, call-site sensitivity, object sensitivity, and path and flow sensitivity.
 `````raw``````````````````````````````````````````
 \vspace{1em}
 {\small\tt